Russell Springs, Kansas – On the Smoky Hill Trail

 Colorado, Kansas, & Oklahoma Railroad Depot in Russell Springs, Kansas.

-In 1890, the population of Russell Springs was 117, and in the next two decades, it would continue to drop.
+In 1890, Russell Springs’s population was 117, and it continued to drop in the next two decades.

 In 1910, it had a population of just 82, but it still had a bank, a weekly newspaper called the Leader, a school, churches, and several retail businesses.
-Then came the news that a railroad was to be built through the town, and the residents had high hopes.
+Then came the news that a railroad would be built through the town, and the residents had high hopes.

 In 1911, the Colorado, Kansas, and Oklahoma Railroad was routed from Scott City, Kansas, to Winona via Russell Springs.
 Unfortunately, the railroad had financial difficulties, and in 1917 it ceased operation.
 The tracks were later removed and used for World War I efforts.